A step by step guide to designing your option scheme on Vestd

 - Lose everything On leaving any options not already exercised will be cancelled and the recipient will receive nothing further.

-- Complete discretion On departure the company decides how many shares the recipient gets and the exercise timescale.
+- Complete discretion On departure the company decides how many options the recipient gets and the exercise timescale.
 This is not preferable from an HMRC perspective as material changes can be deemed by HMRC to create a new commercial agreement.

 Once this is done, just click Save at the bottom of the screen, and: